 The Company has a tax advantaged savings plan which is designed to meet the requirements of Section 401(k) of the Internal Revenue Code (the "Code").
 The current plan is a modified continuation of a similar savings plan established by the Company in 1985.
 Employees who have completed six months of service and are at least 21 years of age are eligible to participate in the plan.
 The plan provides that participating employees may elect to have between 1% and 15% of their compensation deferred and contributed to the plan.
 From January 1, 1993 through January 1, 1998, the Company contributed on behalf of each participating employee an amount equal to 50% of the first 3% and 25% of next 3% of the employee's contribution.
-Effective January 1, 1998, the Company contributes on behalf of each participating employee an amount equal to 50% of the first 3% and 25% of next 3% of the employee's contribution.
-Separate accounts are maintained with respect to contributions made on behalf of each participating employee Retirement Income Security Act and is a profit sharing plan as defined in Section 401 of the Code.
+Effective January 1, 1998, the Company contributes on behalf of each participating employee an amount equal to 100% up to 6% of the employee's contribution.
+Separate accounts are maintained with respect to contributions made on behalf of each participating employee.
+The plan is subject to the provisions of the Employee Retirement Income Security Act and is a profit sharing plan as defined in Section 401 of the Code.
 The Company is the administrator of the plan.
-Participants may direct elective deferrals and earnings thereon and employer matching contributions and earnings thereon are invested in Common Stock of the Company.
+Participants may direct elective deferrals and earnings thereon and employer matching contributions and earnings thereon prior to January 1, 1998.
+Effective January 1, 1998, employer matching contributions and earnings thereon are invested in Common Stock of the Company.